-We invite you to share our shaded 400' of the Guadalupe River on our private frontage, including the use of our kayaks and canoes with our other guest, life-jackets are not included with rentals.
-We can provide our guest with river front camping sites with electrical outlets as well for $15 per night.
+We invite you to share our shaded 400' of the Guadalupe River on our private frontage, including the use of our kayaks and canoes with our other guest, life-jackets are not included with usage.
+We can provide our guest with river front camping sites with electrical outlets as well for $40 per tent per night for 4 occupants, over 4 is additional $20 per occupant.
 Also, enjoy our river front picnic and BBQ areas to smoke/cook your catch as well as cabin side BBQ picnic area next to our cabins al fresco.

 Our area answers the cry for those of us who want some peace and quiet and open road; and pulling off into small Hill Country towns and eating at places only the locals know about.

 Ladies, the area is not just about the natural beauty of the Hill Country; there are so many unique shops and antique selections here about that you will have to return back here to see them all (lol).
 All kinds of cute shops and stuff located in little towns along the way that still hang onto the old way of doing things.